Crazy quilt stitch along Tumbling Block 18

 Tumbling block 18 light diamond detail 2

 I covered three of the seams on this block in hand-dyed lace and then embroidered along the edge of the lace.
 The first seam illustrated above has a line of three Detached Chain stitches worked in a fan shape using a hand-dyed silk thread.
-In the middle of the fan, at the base, I stitched on a small bead.
+Then, in the middle of the fan, at the base, I stitched on a small bead.

 Tumbling block 18 light diamond detail 1